-I am an associate professor of English at Ripon College where I teach courses in American literature, gender and sexuality, critical theory and methods, and disability studies.
+I am an associate professor of English and Chair of the department as well as coordinator of the Women’s and Gender Studies Program at Ripon College, where I teach courses in American literature and gender and sexuality studies.
 I received my Ph.D. in English from the University of Illinois at Urbana-Champaign in 2012 with a graduate minor in Gender and Women’s Studies.
-Since 2013, I have also served as Managing Editor and consultant for Legacy: A Journal of American Women Writers.

 My research interests include twentieth-century American literature, recovery work, women’s reception practices and reading communities, middlebrow literature, literature of the Midwest, gender and sexuality studies, critical race theory, and pedagogy.
 My recent work can be found in Reception, MELUS, and Legacy.

 In 2020 I was honored to receive the David D. Anderson Award for Outstanding Essay in Midwestern Literary Studies from the Society for the Study of Midwestern Literature for my essay, “The Book Circle: Black Women Readers and Middlebrow Taste in Chicago, 1943-1953,” published in the peer-reviewed journal Reception.